ashishdommety/checktypo/README.md

     - Additional words that aren't included in typo-js
     - Any additional abbreviations that are acceptable
     - Remove duplicates from result array
+    - Add ability to test multiple pages in one go
 + Spin up a static html in the browser that contains the typos highlighted in red, along with suggested fixes at the top (or on hover)
 + Use promises instead of callbacks to allow user to check typos for multiple websites at once.

 ### 💻 Dev Ideas:
-+ Include linting
++ Include linting for personal sanity
-+ Add `npm-run-all --parallel test lint` (to run both testing and linting pre-commit)